How to Play

 • Poor — Below 40%.
 Try to aim closer to center.

-• Miss — Cut line didn't pass through the shape, or time ran out.
+• Miss — Slice line didn't pass through the shape, or time ran out.
 Score is 0.

 Daily Stats

-The menu and score screen track four stats that reset each day:
+The score screen tracks four daily stats that reset each day.
+The menu shows a summary with three of them:

 • Best Score — Your highest score today.